 KEF’s Uni-Q designs tend to image well by their very nature, and these speakers are no different.
 The LS50 Meta generate an expansive and tightly focused soundstage where the instruments are layered convincingly.
 We’re also impressed by the image’s stability when the music gets demanding.

 We switch to Neneh Cherry’s Blank Project and these KEFs continue to shine.
 Their detailed and clear midrange performance makes the most of Cherry’s passionate vocals, delivering dynamic nuances and subtle shifts in timing superbly.
 There’s a good degree of punch to the bass and the KEFs render rhythms in a surefooted manner.
 We’ve heard more enthusiastic rivals, but none that can match the KEF’s many and varied range of strengths.

 We’ve always loved the LS50 and this new version takes their performance to a notably higher level.
-We think KEF is on to something with the Metamaterial technology and can’t wait to see how it develops.
-As things stand, that tech and all the other work KEF’s engineers have put into the Uni-Q array has propelled the LS50 Meta to the head of the class at this level.
+KEF has impressed us with its Metamaterial technology and continues to delight us with every speaker it's implemented in.
+As things stand, that tech and all the other work KEF’s engineers have put into the Uni-Q array has propelled the LS50 Meta speakers to the head of the class at this level.
 Buy them with confidence.

 - Sound 5

 - Build 5

 Check out the best hi-fi speakers for every budget